ArieLevs/NalkinsCloud/README.md

 ----------

 OK so what we've done here,
-We've installed MariaDB server that will serve both client and devices
+We've installed MariaDB server that will serve both client and devices,
-Installed Django application which runs under apache server
+Installed Django application,
-Installed Mosquitto server that serve subscriptions and publish of messages
+Installed Mosquitto server that serve subscriptions and publish of messages.
-Installed Homebridge server with mqtt plugin to support IOS homekit app
-And created a service that will inject mqtt messaged to the database

-* Please note - I'm currently integrating homebridge to NalkinsCloud project, once all is done will update the project